 There are four different types of foster care placements:

 - respite care – you give full-time carers, parents or guardians a regular break (1 or 2 weekends a month)

-- emergency care – for children who are at risk and need a placement immediately (expect little notice)
+- emergency care – you care for children who are at risk and need a placement immediately

-- short-term care – few weeks to 6 months.
+- short-term care – you care for children from a few weeks up to 6 months.
 These children are often reunited with their family

-- long-term care – for children who need a longer stay (6+ months).
+- long-term care – you care for children who need a longer stay (from 6+ months).

-As a Berry Street foster carer, you'll receive all the support you need, including:
+As a Berry Street foster carer, you'll be supported by:

 - training and programs to develop your skills as a foster carer